Infectious Diseases Spreading Fought by Multiple Vaccines Having a Prescribed Time Effect: A Single Vaccine

 The effect of a vaccination that does not ensure permanent immunity is to some extent similar to the temporary immunization of recovered individuals as described above.
 A first difference is that immunization is obtained some time after being dosed.
 More relevant, vaccinations depend on a vaccination strategy, i.e., on the arbitrary choice of which and how many susceptibles are dosed at each time.
 Therefore, we introduce a new population, namely $V$, where $V (t,\tau)$ is the number of vaccinated individuals at time $t$ that were dosed at time $t-\tau$, so that $\tau$ here is the time since vaccination.

 We are thus lead to introduce the model

-Similarly to what is described above with reference to the function $\rho_R = \rho_R (\tau)$, now the function $\rho_V = \rho_V (\tau)$ describes how easy/difficult it is for an individual dosed at time $t-\tau$ to get infected at time $t$, i.e.~after time $\tau$ from vaccination.
+where $T_V$ is the time when the immunization provided by vaccination terminates.
+Similarly to what is described above with reference to the function $\rho_R = \rho_R (\tau)$, now the function $\rho_V = \rho_V (\tau)$ describes how easy/difficult it is for an individual dosed at time $t-\tau$ to get infected at time $t$, i.e.~after time $\tau$ from vaccination, for $\tau \in [0, T_V]$.

 Qualitatively, in the case of a vaccine consisting of a single dose, the function $\rho_V$ can be chosen, for instance, as depicted in Figure~\ref{fig:rhoV}.
 In the case of a vaccine consisting of $2$ shots, a possible behavior of $\tau \mapsto \rho_V (\tau)$ is in Figure~\ref{fig:2doses}.